Malta PM Heads For Re-election Despite Corruption Fears - UrduPoint

 Its location in the middle of the Mediterranean made it a repeated target for invaders down the centuries, resulting in a rich culture, with the 16th-century walled capital designated a UNESCO world heritage site.

-Malta was grey-listed last year by international anti-money-laundering organisation FATF, although earlier this month the body reported progress, raising hopes the country might be taken off the list this summer.
+But it has long fought allegations it acts as a quasi-tax haven while international anti-money-laundering organisation FATF grey-listed Malta last year. business leaders hope recent progress will see it removed this summer.

-The island nation has also come under fire for its "golden passports" scheme, which awards citizenship to wealthy investors who often barely set foot in the country.
+The archipelago has also been criticised by the EU and anti-corruption campaigners for its "golden passports" scheme, which awards citizenship to wealthy investors.

-Under political pressure, Abela suspended the scheme for Russians and Belarusians after the Ukraine invasion, but the European Parliament this month demanded an end to all such schemes across the bloc.
+Under political pressure, Abela suspended the scheme for Russians and Belarusians after the Ukraine invasion.

 "Ever since Labour has been in, it's always worked for the people," said Josephine Canilleri, 71, having a coffee in the city of Mosta with her friends.